7 Reasons to Discover Port Arthur this Spring

 It’s Crawfish Season, Baby

 Whether you’re from the South or you’ve visited here before, you probably know all about crawfish season.
 From January through July, this is the perfect time to taste everyone’s favorite freshwater crustacean.
 That’s especially true when you come to Port Arthur, home to a multitude of local restaurants that serve up their own unique takes of this savory seafood.
-Peel to the sound of live music at Rodair Bar & Grill, a rustic Cajun restaurant famous for its crispy, fried green tomatoes and smoked deep-fried ribs.
+Peel to the sound of live music at Larry and Rita’s Mexican Cajun (formerly Larry’s French Market), a rustic Cajun restaurant famous for live Cajun music and the best Cajun buffet in town.

 If you adore the taste bud-teasing flavors of Vietnamese food, you’re in luck.
 Sink your teeth into Sweet Basil’s Vietnamese-style Cajun crawfish topped with a garlic butter glaze in either a banh mi or a steaming bowl of pho.
 Don’t leave without trying Sweet Basil’s hot mess fries covered with rib-eye meat and seasoned with sweet soy sauce, spicy aioli, and scallions.
 Reel Cajun Seafood Restaurant and Bar serves up tasty Viet-Cajun fare that you can enjoy during happy hour at the large bar.
 Craving a different taste of Southeast Texas?
 Order the crawfish dishes at Tia Juanitas, where the flavors and aromas of Cajun and Mexican cuisine delightfully dance on every entree.
 While you’re here, sip on a Texas-sized colorful drink as you take in the lively atmosphere and all the funky art placed floor to ceiling.